 Data sources and availability

-Regulation 0458/2007 of the European Parliament and of the Council provides the legal basis for the collection of this data and a series of Commission Regulations provide further specifications for the implementation of this Regulation.
+Regulation (EC) No 458/2007 of the European Parliament and of the Council provides the legal basis for the collection of this data and a series of Commission Regulations provide further specifications for the implementation of this Regulation.

-The Europe 2020 strategy for smart, sustainable and inclusive growth sets targets to lift at least 20 million people out of the risk of poverty and social exclusion and to increase employment of the population aged 20–64 to 75 %.
+The Europe 2020 strategy for smart, sustainable and inclusive growth set a target to lift at least 20 million people out of the risk of poverty and social exclusion and to increase the employment rate to 75 % among the population aged 20-64 years.

 - Social protection statistics — background

 - Social protection statistics — financing

 - Social protection statistics — net expenditure on benefits

 - Social protection statistics — pension expenditure and pension beneficiaries

 - Social protection statistics — sickness and health care benefits